rlovell3/password_gen/README.md

 ## Summary Notes:
- The -s flag is combined with one of three case selections {A,N,H}:
+ The -s flag is combined with one of five possible case selections {A,N,H,S,U}:

   -s"A":  By default, there are only a few characters allowed in the password generation pool.
 Use the -s"A" setting, to add many more of them.

   -s"N": Limits the set of possible characters to uppercase letters, lowercase letters, and the numerals 0-9.

   -s"H": Use the character set of N, but add a hyphen after every 4th character.

+  -s"S": Simple set of letters only:  A-Za-z.

+  -s"U": A-Z.  Uppercase letters only.

 You may put whitespace between the -s flag and the subsequent case selector.
 Both ways work.